Northumbria: Economy

 Northumbria's economy centred around agriculture, with livestock and land being popular units of value in local trade.
 By the mid 800s, the Open field system was likely the pre-eminent mode of farming.
 Like much of eastern England, Northumbria exported grain, silver, hides, and slaves.
 Imports from Frankia included oil, luxury goods, and clerical supplies in the 700s.
 Especially after 793, raids, gifts, and trade with Scandinavians resulted in substantial economic ties across the North Sea.

 When coinage (as opposed to bartering) regained popularity in the late 600s, Northumbrian coins featured kings' names, indicating royal control of currency.
 Royal currency was unique in Britain for a long time.
 King Aldfrith (685–705) minted Northumbria's earliest silver coins, likely in York.
-Later royal coinage bears the name of King Eadberht (738–758), as well as his brother, archbishop Ecgbert of York.
+Later royal coinage bears the name of King Eadberht (738–758), as well as his brother, Archbishop Ecgbert of York.
 These coins were primarily small silver sceattas, more suitable to small, everyday transactions than larger gold Frankish or Roman coins.
 During the reign of King Eanred the silver content of the coins declined until they were produced in copper alloy, these coins are commonly known as stycas, but the term is an antiquarian invention.
 Stycas remains in use throughout the kingdom until at least the 860s and possibly later.
 Larger bullion values can be seen in the silver ingots found in the Bedale Hoard, along with sword fittings and necklaces in gold and silver.

 Language

 In the time of Bede, there were five languages in Britain: English, British, Irish, Pictish, and Latin.
 Northumbrian was one of four distinct dialects of Old English, along with Mercian, West Saxon, and Kentish.
 Analysis of written texts, brooches, runes and other available sources shows that Northumbrian vowel pronunciation differed from West Saxon.

 Although loans borrowed from the Celtic Languages, such as the Common Brittonic language of the Britons, and the Old Irish of the Irish missionaries, into Old English were few, some place-names such as Deira and Bernicia derive their names from Celtic tribal origins.

 In addition to the five languages present in Bede's day, Old Norse was added during the ninth century.
 This was due to the settlements of the Norse in the north and east of England, an area that became the Danelaw.
 This language had a strong influence on the dialect of Northumbria.
-These settlers gave the region many place-names from their language as well as contributing to the vocabulary, syntax, and grammar of Old English.
-Similarities in basic vocabulary between Old English and Old Norse may have led to dropping of their different inflectional endings.
-The number of borrowed words is conservatively estimated to be around nine-hundred in standard English but rises to the thousands in some dialects.
+These settlers gave the region many place-names from their language, as well as contributing to the vocabulary, syntax, and grammar of Old English.
+Similarities in basic vocabulary between Old English and Old Norse may have led to the dropping of their different inflectional endings.
+The number of borrowed words is conservatively estimated to be around nine hundred in standard English but rises to the thousands in some dialects.